Gratitude Journaling Ideas: 6 Soulful Ways to Stay Thankful Daily

 I’m sure you’ve heard the phrase “Be grateful for what you have”.
-Well, let’s dive into 3 ways gratitude benefits you and tips on how you can find things to be grateful for.
+Get ready to learn 3 gratitude journaling ideas to help you find things to be grateful for.

 A study has shown that incorporating gratitude can increase happiness by at least 10% and reduce depression by at least 35%.